Robert D. Atkinson

 Robert David Atkinson (born November 22, 1954) is a Canadian-American economist.
-He is president of the Information Technology and Innovation Foundation (ITIF), a public policy think tank based in Washington, D.C., that promotes policies based on innovation economics.
+He is the founder of the Information Technology and Innovation Foundation (ITIF), a public policy think tank based in Washington, D.C., that promotes policies based on innovation economics.
 He was previously Vice President of the Progressive Policy Institute.

 Early life and education

 Atkinson was born in Calgary, Alberta, on November 22, 1954.
 He moved to the United States in 1962.
 He received a B.A. from New College of Florida in 1977, a master's degree in Urban and Regional Planning from the University of Oregon in 1985, and a Ph.D. in City and Regional Planning from the University of North Carolina at Chapel Hill in 1989, where he was awarded the Joseph E. Pogue Fellowship.